-What to expect: Quick procedure under anesthesia, egg count will be known almost immediately afterward
+- What to expect: Quick procedure under anesthesia

-On retrieval day, you should expect to be in our Norwalk office for 2-3 hours.
-You will have anesthesia through an IV that will help you sleep comfortably.
-The procedure typically only takes 15 minutes.
-Once you wake up, we will monitor you for an additional hour.
+You will receive anesthesia (pain medication plus sedation) through an IV to help you sleep comfortably.
+Once you wake up, one of our nurses will monitor you for an additional hour.

 6. IVF Continues: Embryo Development